nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Steps 1a1-1a2 are repeated until the syntax entered is correct.
 Use case resumes from step 2.

 * 1b.
 The list is empty.
+Use case ends.

 * 4a.
 Invalid add/delete progress syntax